ClementTsang/bottom/README.md

 ### Binaries

-You can also try to use the generated release binaries and manually install on your system:
+You can also use the pre-built release binaries manually:

 - [Latest stable release](https://github.com/ClementTsang/bottom/releases/latest), generated off of the release branch
 - [Latest nightly release](https://github.com/ClementTsang/bottom/releases/tag/nightly), generated daily off of the master branch at 00:00 UTC

-To use, download and extract the binary that matches your system and run by doing:
+To use, download and extract the binary that matches your system.
+You can then run by doing:

 ```bash
 ./btm
 ```

+or by installing to your system following whatever the procedure is for installing a binary to your system.

 #### Auto-completion